mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_custom_ascendc.md

 - There are two ways to implement shape and type inference functions: Python-side and C++-side.
 - Python-side inference is more user-friendly, but in dynamic graph scenarios, C++-side inference offers higher performance.
-- For dynamic shape and value-dependent scenarios, shape inference can only be performed on the C++ side.
+- For dynamic shape scenarios, shape inference can only be performed on the C++ side.

 #### Python-side Infer Shape/Type